maelvls/maelvls.github.io/content/home/about.md

 Some extra information on me is available on the lab's [profile].

-My PhD thesis consists in developing a tool and language, [TouIST]
+My PhD thesis consists in developing a tool and a language, [TouIST]
 \(pronounced _twist_, standing for _Toulouse Integrated Satisfiability Tool_\), that will allow us to express and solve real-world problems through the use of multiple logic theories: SAT, SMT and QBF for now.